MoAlyousef/MoAlyousef/blogs/2022-07-18-objc-runtime.md

 I recently released a proof-of-concept [library](https://github.com/MoAlyousef/floui) wrapping several native widgets on Android and iOS.
 It's written in C++, and I've also released [Rust bindings](https://github.com/MoAlyousef/floui-rs) to it.
 In my post on the Rust subreddit announcing the release, a fellow redditor remarked "I'm a little surprised you wrapped a floui-rs around the Floui C++ project rather than just writing rust and calling into objc or the jni".
 I wasn't satisfied with my succinct answer, but I thought a Reddit reply wouldn't provide enough context to many reading it.
 So I decided to write this post.
 Just a note before diving in, floui's iOS code implementation is in Objective-C++ and requires a `#define FLOUI_IMPL` macro in at least one Objective-C++ source file, the rest of the gui code can be written in cpp files or .mm files since the interface is in C++.
 Regarding the JNI part, it's equally painful to write in C++ or Rust.

 Most Apple frameworks expose an Objective-C api, except for some which expose a C++ (DriverKit) or a Swift api (StoreKit2).
 That means that Objective-C is Apple's system's language par excellence, and other languages will need to be able to interface with it for any functionality provided by Apple in its frameworks.
+Interfacing with Objective-C isn't straightforward, and apart from Swift, no other language can directly interface with it.
+Luckily, the objc runtime offers C functions which allow other languages to interface with Objective-C frameworks.
+And any language that can call C, can -via the objc runtime- interface with Objective-C.

 In this post, I'll show how this can be done using C++ and Rust.
 The C++ version can be modified to C by just replacing `auto` with a concrete type.